to make monsters out of girls (the things that h(a)unt #1)

 The imagery of this one has to be my favorite.
 So strong and powerful.
 Sweet.
 Fantastical.

 This one can be interpreted in many ways.
 Positive and negative.
 Horrifying or straight up heartbreak.
 Whether she is talking about a woman whose boyfriend, the love of her life, has broken up with her, leaving only memories and heartbreak behind, or the survival of sexual assault, trying to scrub away the feeling of it and never feeling clean enough, never feeling like the assaulter let go, is still a mystery to me.
 This one can be divided among many situations and emotions, I feel.

 More to come soon…

 P.S.
 Song today?
-Can’t Be Tamed by Miley Cyrus.
+Never Be Like You by Flume feat.
+Kai.

 Thoughts?
 Tell me in the comments below.